Mo-Saad-TheAnalyst/MyStocks/README.md

+# MyStocks
-# MyStocks is a project about full monitoring your stocks in realtime with some added functionalities
+MyStocks is a project about full monitoring your stocks in realtime with some added functionalities